felipefzdz/felipefzdz.github.io/_posts/2015-01-03-testing-multithreaded-code-in-java.md

 title: "Testing multithreaded code in Java"
 description: ""
 category:
-tags: []
+tags: [testing, concurrency]
 ---
 {% include JB/setup %}

-Testing multithreaded code is a tough endeavour.
+Testing multithreaded code is a tough challenge.
 The first advice that you get when try to test concurrency is to isolate your concurrent concerns in the code as much as possible.
-This a general design advice but in this case it's even more mandatory.
-When you have properly unit tested the logic that is wrapped by the concurrent construct, you can then start thinking in how to test that bit.
+This a general design advice but in this case it's even more important.
+When you have properly unit tested the logic that is wrapped by the concurrent construct, you can start thinking about how to test that bit.
 Otherwise you can spend so many time trying to figure out what's the concurrent problem, being in the end a simple flawed business logic.

 Once you got that covered, you can think in your strategy to test concurrent systems.
-In [Goos](http://www.growing-object-oriented-software.com/) they cover how you can do it.
+[Goos](http://www.growing-object-oriented-software.com/) covers how you can do it.
 [Here](https://github.com/npryce/goos-code-examples/tree/master/testing-multithreaded-code/src/book/example/threading/races) you can find the code that I'm going to explain:

 First, let's have a look into the SUT: